hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

   name: demo-sa
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->

-### Creation of a Role

-A ServiceAccount is not that useful unless certain rights are bound to it.
-Rights are known as Role or ClusterRole in Kubernetes.
-They are associated with a ServiceAccount,
-with RoleBinding and ClusterRoleBinding respectively.

-A Role (the same applies to a ClusterRole) contains a list of rules.
-Each rule defines some actions that can be performed (e.g: list, get, watch)
-against a list of resources (e.g: Pod, Service, Secret)
-within apiGroups (eg: core, apps/v1).
-While a Role defines rights for a specific namespace,
-the scope of a ClusterRole is the entire cluster.

-The following specification defines a Role
-allowing to list all the Pods in the default namespace.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/02-pod-access-role.yaml) -->
 <!-- The below code snippet is automatically added from labs/02-pod-access-role.yaml -->